encounterplus/module-packer/README.md

 ```
 .
+└── Assets               # Optional - allows override of the default style
 └── Group A              # A group for the module.
     ├── Page A.md        # A page in Group A of the module.
     ├── Page A Cover.jpg # An image used in Page A.